TangoMan75/EntityHelper/README.md

 TangoMan Entity Helper
 ==========================

-**TangoMan Entity Helper** provides magic methods for relationships, JsonSerializable, Getters and Setters for common properties.
+**TangoMan Entity Helper** provides a collection of traits for common properties to use in your project entities.

 Features
 ========

- - Magic methods for OneToOne, OneToMany, ManyToOne, ManyToMany, relationships.
  - Included asserts with custom messages (french) for property validation.
  - Fluent setters for all properties, allowing chaining.
  - Magic JsonSerialisable.